k-kapp/ShortCppProblems/misc/algos/README.md

 Quicksort:

-The algorithm achieves sorting by swapping values alone.
+The quicksort implementation that I wrote in `quicksort.cpp` achieves sorting by swapping values alone.
 For example, if we have the following array (to be sorted in ascending order)

 4 6 9 2 5